• Skip to primary navigation

 Since all you really need to get started are three ingredients and a popsicle mold, this is a fast and easy mango popsicle recipe that takes minimal time to make.
 The hardest part is waiting for it to be ready in the freezer!

-Speaking of simple desserts, be sure to check out my Chocolate Chip Bread Pudding.
+Speaking of simple desserts, be sure to check out my Passion Fruit Ice Cream.
 An excellent texture and a sweet flavor that you can easily share with family and friends.

 Ingredients